ejikeugba/serp/README.md

 ## Community Guidelines

 Pull requests are welcomed and will be included at the discretion of the maintainer.
-Please submit your contributions to `serp` through the list of `Pull Requests`.
+Please submit your contributions to `serp` through the `Pull Requests` tab, and also take note of the [contributing guidlines](https://github.com/ejikeugba/serp/blob/master/contributing.md).
 To report issues and/or seek support, please file a new ticket in the [issue](https://github.com/ejikeugba/serp/issues) tracker, and expect a feedback ASAP!